DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 -   How the illegal substances were acquired.
 -   The environment in which the illegal drug use took place.

-C2SU assess an individual's suitability to continue to hold security clearance by deciding the level of risk they have of being susceptible to pressure or improper influence, or indicate unreliability, because of their actions.
+PSC Operations assess an individual's suitability to continue to hold security clearance by deciding the level of risk they have of being susceptible to pressure or improper influence, or indicate unreliability, because of their actions.
 The principles around national security vetting focus specifically on the threats posed to UK national security \(for example terrorism, espionage, or other actions that would threaten the UK\).
 The threats and any subsequent risks to the business might differ, so they are assessed and managed by locally produced business-related policy and procedures.

 ### Appealing decisions of withdrawing security clearance